Clear Search

 Impact

-Breast cancer patients of Black race and African ancestry are more likely to die from their breast cancer than those of White race and European ancestry.
-An explanation for these racially and ancestry-based disparities in death include differences in rates of chemotherapy and radiation therapy completion.
+Patients of African ancestry are more likely to die from their breast cancer than and women of European ancestry.
+Explanations for these differences in clinical outcomes include more aggressive breast cancer subtypes and differences in rates of therapy completion.
 However, little is known about how the intersection of genetic ancestry and an individual’s biology impacts the rate of treatment completion.
 Dr. Obeng-Gyasi is interested in the role of stress—and the “wear and tear” it causes on the body—as one biological factor in treatment completion.
 Biomarkers of stress, referred to collectively as allostatic load, span multiple systems of the body including the cardiac, metabolic, immune, and neuroendocrine systems.
-Prior studies suggested associations between elevated allostatic load and Black race, more aggressive tumors, lower rates of chemotherapy completion, and worse overall survival.
-For her Conquer Cancer Advanced Clinical Research Award, Dr. Obeng-Gyasi and her team will pursue this further to see if allostatic load is a plausible influence in the relationship between genetic ancestry and treatment completion in breast cancer.
+Prior studies suggested associations between elevated allostatic load, more aggressive tumors, lower rates of chemotherapy completion, and worse overall survival.
+For her Conquer Cancer Award supported by BCRF, Dr. Obeng-Gyasi and her team will investigate if allostatic load is a plausible influence in the relationship between genetic ancestry and treatment completion in breast cancer.

 What’s next

-Genetic ancestry and allostatic load will be assessed in newly diagnosed self-reported Black and white patients with stages I-III breast cancer.
+Genetic ancestry and allostatic load will be assessed in newly diagnosed Black and white patients with stages I-III breast cancer.
 These patients will subsequently be tracked to determine if they complete their chemotherapy and radiation therapy regimens.
-Should a relationship arise between genetic ancestry, allostatic load, and treatment completion, the team can pursue new interventions to improve treatment completion and subsequent survival among breast cancer patients of African ancestry.
+The data from this study will serve as preliminary data for a multi-institutional clinical trial examining the impact of a comprehensive allostatic load reduction program on improving treatment completion and cancer recurrence.

 Biography